Welcome to ep5

 As shocking as the admission may be, we ourselves have occasionally fallen prey to such temptation.
 Not to actually build a railroad.
 No, but we have wondered what it would involve.
 How much would it cost?
 What would its chances of success be?

 Difference is, we made a feature-length movie about it.
 Based on an almost true story, it’s called...

-In the space of an hour and a half, we explain how you can make a small fortune in the railroad business.
+In less than an hour and a half, we explain how you can make a small fortune in the railroad business.

-First, of course, you begin with a very large fortune.
-Then, you gradually convert this obscenely huge amount of money into a long stretch of track, add a few locomotives, find customers, hire some people who, it is earnestly to be hoped, know something about running a railroad, and stir constantly ’til you have become the owner of the world’s newest railway.
+After first investing a very large fortune, you gradually convert this obscenely huge amount of money into a long stretch of track, add a few locomotives, find customers, hire some people who, it is earnestly to be hoped, know something about running a railroad, and stir constantly ’til you have become the owner of the world’s newest railway.
 We also take a close look at a few of the Forces of Darkness who will all line up to take pot-shots at you, both figuratively and literally (Title 49 Code of Federal Regulations Part 223).

 Public radio – out now